-CollectionBoost is a program that allows merchants to promote their products in customized collections (created and curated by merchants) which will be placed in premium/highly visible locations on the Wish App and wish.com, including:
+CollectionBoost is a program that allows merchants to advertise their products in customized collections (created and curated by merchants) which will be placed in premium/highly visible locations on the Wish App and wish.com, including:

 - Search: A collection will be the first tile of Wish’s search results

 - Related tab: A collection will be the first tile of a product’s related tab

 - Other high-visibility placements: Blitz wheel, History Page, Shopping Car

 To help maximize the impact of your CollectionBoost campaigns and increase your sales, we have prepared the following best practices Q&A. For more information on what CollectionBoost is and how to create a collection/set up a campaign, see here.